gabrieldain/mwc-actionstep-enhancements/README.md

 This script adds a button to the Actionstep page to create an Outlook calendar event based on the data from the form fields.

 ### Features
-- Automatically extracts the Matter ID from the URL.
-- Creates a button labeled "Create Outlook Event" on the page.
+- Creates a button labeled "Create Outlook Event" on the page which opens an Outlook new event page on a separate tab.
-- Populates the Outlook event with data from the form fields (date, cause of action, type).
+- Populates the Outlook event with data from the form fields (date, cause of action, type, link to matter).
-- The button remains unclickable until all required fields are filled.
+- The button remains unclickable until all required fields are filled and updates with new values dynamically.

 ### Usage
 - Install the script in your UserScript manager.
 - Navigate to a `Limitation and Critical Dates` creation or editing page.
 - Fill in the date, cause of action, and type fields.
-- Click the "Create Outlook Event" button to generate an Outlook calendar event.
+- Click the "Create Outlook Event" button to generate an Outlook calendar event, then click "Save" and close the tab.
+- Go back to the Actionstep page and click "Save" to record the limitation/critical date on Actionstep.

 ### Configuration
 No specific configuration is required for this script.
 It dynamically checks for the required fields and automatically generates the event link based on user input.
+The event will save to the legal@migrantworkers.org.au calendar even if a different calendar is displayed in the new event page.

 ## License
 This work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).